 There are no arrangements in place to provide for any severance benefit or other special departure payments for any director or any member of the SEC, other than their contractual and legal rights.
 In general, the duration of the contractual notice period is six months.
-In certain cases, the employing entity is required to provide twelve months' notice.
+In certain cases, the employing entity is required to provide twelve months' notice; however, in no cases is the notice period longer than twelve months for members of the SEC.